-My Top Five Suggestions for Racial Insensitivity for When People Do – What People Do by Nathaniel Donnett
+My Top Five Suggestions on Racial Insensitivity for When People Do – What People Do by Nathaniel Donnett

 Recently Glasstire one of Houston’s major art websites, placed an image that most people of color; particularly those who are considered brown, would consider insensitive on Instagram.
 It was an image of what we are told to be a woman of Latino descent and a person I consider a good guy who seems to be of European heritage crossing the (I assume) Mexican border.
 There are things you just don’t do when it comes to racial sensitive issues and especially in art where you would think that the thinking would be progressive and considerate.
 The post (that was recently removed from Instagram) seemed to be an attempt at a satiric punch line.
 You know, all fun and games.
 But for some people this subject is no fun and games.
 People have lost their lives trying to deal with issues regarding crossing the border.
 This what was meant to be satire fell completely flat and comes off insensitive.
 The founder of Glasstire has issued an apology and removed the image post (which I applaud and appreciate) but that doesn’t remove the impact and the response it has generated particularly on social media and Facebook.